jibolashittubolu/utils/README.md

 # utils
-A collection of functions anyone might use from time to time in projects.
+A collection of popular or common functions anyone might use from time to time in projects.
 Grouped by programming languages.